 Staple items are sardines, eggs, ghee, hollandaise sauce, sweet potato, butternut squash, berries, spaghetti squash, homemade broth, liver, tongue, red meat, sauerkraut, beets, and when I travel, I always bring PaleoKits by Steve’s PaleoGoods.
 I’m trying to work more oysters and more varied organ meats into my diet for their nutritional benefits.

 Do you do consultations with people if they need more one-on-one help?

 I will again one day, but I did have to close my practice to new clients for the sake of my own health!
 Right now I’m mostly focused on getting the homestead up and running, as well as working on my Master’s and doing nutrition work with non-profit organizations.

 I work with The First Twenty, an organization dedicated to firefighter health, and Steve’s Club, an organization that brings fitness, nutritional guidance and mentorship to at-risk youth.
 I’m very passionate about working with at-risk populations, which is why I’m working on the Master’s in the first place.
-I can only hope that I’m able to reach a sufficient number of individuals through Skintervention, Modern Cave Girl, the Balanced Bites Podcast, the Balanced Bites Workshops, and the blog!
+I can only hope that I’m able to reach a sufficient number of individuals through Skintervention, Eat The Yolks, the Balanced Bites Podcast, the Balanced Bites Workshops, and the blog!

 Any plans for more books or other big projects?